cepthomas/Nebulator/DocFiles/ScriptApi.md

     - { when, function, volume }
     - { pattern, which, volume, dur }
     - { pattern, drum, volume }
-        - when: When to play the element in the sequence, in `Beat.Subdiv` format.
+        - when: When to play the element in the sequence, as beat.
         - which/drum: One of [Notes](#scriptapi/basics/musicalnotes) or [Drums](#musicdefinitions/generalmididrums).
-        - volume: Note volume.
-Normalized to 0.0 - 1.0.
+        - volume: Note volume, range 0.0 - 2.0.
-        - dur: Optional duration in `Beat.Subdiv` format e.g. 2.2.
+        - dur: Optional duration in beats.
 Drums and functions don't use duration.
         - function: Name of a defined function - executed at when.
         - pattern: describes a sequence of notes, kind of like a piano roll. `1 to 9` (volume) starts a note which is held for subsequent `-`.
 The note is ended with any other character than `-`. `|`, `.` and ` ` are ignored,